ros2/ros2_tracing/README.md

 For more information about LTTng, [refer to its documentation](https://lttng.org/docs/v2.13/).

-### Disabling the instrumentation
+### Disabling the tracer at runtime

-To disable all instrumentation in runtime, set the `TRACETOOLS_RUNTIME_DISABLE` envvar:
+To avoid loading the tracer at runtime (and therefore disable all instrumentation), set the `TRACETOOLS_RUNTIME_DISABLE` environment variable:

 ```
 $ export TRACETOOLS_RUNTIME_DISABLE=1